powsybl/powsybl-core/docs/grid_exchange_formats/powerfactory/import.md

 | swtLossFactor | Swicthing loss factor (otherwise default to zero).              |
 | resLossFactor | Resistive loss factor (otherwise default to zero).              |

+Ground elements (`ElmGndswt`) are not exported by default by PowerFactory.
+Their export to the DGS file must be declared specifically if grounds are to be re-imported by PowSyBl.
 No additional attribute is mandatory for ground elements (`ElmGndswt`).
 If any of `ciEarthed` or `on_off` is present and has value zero, the ground element is considered disconnected and it is not added to the network.
+The switch itself is not imported to PowSyBl.
+The ground resistance is assumed to be zero.

 `ElmTerm`, `ElmLne` and `TypLne` are used by the importer, but require no additional data than the default attributes.

-### Control mode (multi-terminal)
+### Control mode (_detailed_)

 The following type of control mode is setup for VSCs, depending on the value of `i_acdc`: